Reading

 Why a Reading Space Matters

 Most reading failures stem from environment, not willpower.
-If you scroll your phone on the same couch where you try to read, your brain defaults to the phone.
-A dedicated reading spot creates a behavioral trigger: sit here, read.
+Research from Duke University suggests that roughly 45% of everyday human behavior consists of habits - automatic actions.
+If the couch where you scroll your phone is the same place you try to read, your brain defaults to the phone.
+A dedicated reading spot creates a behavioral trigger: "sit here, read."

 Choosing a Spot

 No spare room needed.
-A window corner, bedside area, or even a closet alcove works.
+A window corner, bedside area, the end of a hallway, or even a closet alcove works.
 Consistency matters more than size - always read in the same place so your brain shifts into focus mode automatically.
+Ideally, choose a spot where TV and computer screens are out of sight.

 Digital Coexistence